qusers/Q/docs/analytical-charge-corrections/PARTITION_AUDIT.md

 and raw-data reproduction checks whose runtime assets are absent from this clean worktree.
 All new native partition checks executed. `git diff --check` also passed.
 No high-performance computing (HPC) experiment was submitted.

+Follow-up checkpoint: **137 passed, 2 skipped, 2 expected failures in 29.08
+seconds** across the expanded focused suite.
+The new causal checks, general-water control, Cartesian derivatives, state bookkeeping, and stronger native water compatibility gate all ran.
+Only the spherical three-site no-type-change force denominators were repaired; no angular target, radial wall, sampler or archived topology was changed.
+The omitted LJ and charge-rounding explanations above are now verified, rather than speculative.
+Physical correction validation is still outstanding.